Skip to main content

 • emotional

-• “The game had one or two unique new gameplay ideas and proceeded to package them in one of the most boring, grindy, repetitive zombie games I've ever played, complete with an insufferably boring storyline and a one-dimensional cartoony villain who kills more of his own men than anyone else.”
+• “The game had one or two unique new gameplay ideas and proceeded to package them in one of the most boring, grindy, repetitive zombie games I've ever played, complete with an insufferably boring storyline with a boring, one-dimensional cartoony villain who kills more of his own men than anyone else, and an end-game boss fight that is an extended quick time event spam.”

-• “Boring story that is hard to be invested in, when you have NPCs saying the same dialogue about you being the new guy over and over like it's the start of the game, despite the fact you've been doing a lot of missions for them.”
+• “6: boring story that is hard to be invested in, when you have NPCs saying the same dialogue about you being the new guy over and over like it's the start of the game, despite the fact you've been doing tons of missions for them.”

 • character development